Médecins Sans Frontières: Ethical concerns and criticism

 In 2018, there were revelations of sexual misconduct by MSF employees, including sexual harassment and abuse of patients, local community members or other MSF staff.
 Nineteen people were fired as a result of MSF's investigations of complaints.
 The complaints ranged from sexual harassment by MSF colleagues; exploitation of local (and possibly underage or solely "survival sex") sex workers by field staff, against MSF policy; and disparaging attitudes and remarks from staff regarding the supposed sexual availability of patients or community members, or an expressed intent to barter medical treatment for sex.
 Nearly all the resulting dismissals related to inter-staff sexual misconduct.

 Another controversy involved images taken without informed consent of vulnerable patients, some of whom were minors without adult guardians.
 Some images were criticised as exploitative and objectifying.
 They included a photograph of a mother mourning the death of her baby, with the boy's body visible; child rape survivors and sexual and domestic abuse survivors, with details of their experiences included.
 Intended to increase awareness of dire conditions prevailing in places where MSF works and the need for their programmes, the images were used on MSF and community websites and in print publications.
-Licensing of the images were available for sale to image databases.
-The ethics of exposing devastated or victimised individuals, sometimes with partially identifying information was questioned.
+Licenses for the images were available for sale to image databases.
+The ethics of exposing devastated or victimised individuals, sometimes with partially identifying information were questioned.
 Following the criticism, MSF decided to cease use of the images.
 The removal of the images was in turn also criticised.

 MSF's funding model has come under scrutiny after BlackRock donated $500,000 towards its COVID-19 crisis fund, leading to calls of hypocrisy from staff and other humanitarian organisations.